velivasakis/velivasakis/README.md

 ### Hi there 👋

+I'm a graduated software engineer who loves coding and is always fascinated by the latest tech.
+I find real joy in solving tricky problems and creating smart solutions.
+The ever-changing world of technology never ceases to amaze me, and I'm constantly eager to learn about new advancements.
+I'm committed to improve my coding skills and staying up-to-date with the latest trends in software engineering world.

 <!--
 **Velis1/velis1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.